seatsio/seatsio-android/README.md

 ## Installation

-First add jitpack as a repository in build.gradle:
+First add jitpack as a repository in `build.gradle`:

 ```
 allprojects {